RimDammak/azure-virtual-machines-setup/README.md

 ---

-Feel free to customize this README further based on your specific needs or add more sections as required.
+Feel free to use this code and add more to it.
 Happy deploying! 🌟